What Does It Cover, and What Will It Cost You?

 Inquire about income restrictions

-No-fault insurance will pay for lost wages in an accident.
+No-fault insurance will pay for lost wages in automobile accidents.
 If your income is below a certain bracket, or if you are retired and over age 60, you may be able to waive a portion of your coverage based on lower income requirements.

 One of the most effective ways to keep no-fault insurance cheap, hands-down, is by